Deadly blizzards lash Europe, air travel disrupted

 Scotland's Glasgow airport was to remain closed until at least 1500 GMT, and Edinburgh airport said several airlines have decided not to fly because "they do not have the critical mass of staff needed to run operations securely".

-Strong winds led KLM airlines to cancel or delay dozens of flights in to and out of Amsterdam's Schiphol Airport.
+Eurostar also pulled four of its international services on Thursday, connecting London, Paris and Brussels, with further cancellations announced for Friday.

-Some people enjoyed the cold, with families taking children and pets out to play.
-But many who took out their ice skates discovered the waters were not frozen enough.
+Though some people enjoyed an outing in the cold, those who donned their ice skates risked discovering the waters were not frozen enough.

 A 74-year-old man who fell through the ice on a pond near Bruges remained in hospital in critical condition on Thursday, a Belgian TV channel reported.